The Demographic Origins of Premature Deindustrialization

 Draft coming soon!

-This paper examines whether accelerated demographic transitions—by shrinking the young-adult (25–34) population share earlier—contribute to premature deindustrialization and lower output per capita.
-Using a country–year panel and instrumenting young-adult shares with fertility lagged 25–34 years, I show that larger young-adult cohorts predict higher manufacturing employment and a larger manufacturing-employment “hump,” while earlier aging shifts employment toward services at lower income levels.
-Harmonized IPUMS International census microdata from more than 80 countries indicate that manufacturing work and durable goods spending are concentrated among younger workers and households, while both low- and high-skill services rise with age and feature steeper wage–age profiles.
-A multi-sector overlapping-generations model with age-varying task productivity rationalizes these facts and implies sizable aggregate effects: shifting from an older to a younger age structure raises cumulative output per capita by 17.1 percentage points.
-Employment per capita explains 10.5 points of the gap; life-cycle reallocation and its interaction with durables explain the remaining 6.6 points.
+This paper examines whether accelerated demographic transitions—by shrinking the young-adult (25–34) population share earlier—contribute to premature deindustrialization by changing economies’ sectoral comparative advantage.
+In a country-year panel, instrumenting the 25-34 population share with birth rates lagged 25-34 years, I show that larger young-adult cohorts predict higher manufacturing employment and larger manufacturing humps.
+IPUMS International microdata from more than 80 countries and household consumption data show that manufacturing work and durable-goods spending are concentrated among younger workers and households, whereas service employment rises with age and has steeper wage-age profiles.
+I quantify these mechanisms in a multi-sector open-economy OLG model with age-varying task productivity, mobility frictions, durable demand, and trade.
+Replacing Thai with historical U.S. demographics around the agricultural transition raises mean manufacturing employment by 3.4 percentage points, peak manufacturing employment by 3.8 points, and cumulative real output per capita growth by 53 points; 20 points come from life-cycle labor allocation and durable demand.

 with Martín Gonzalez-Eiras